Boston | Legislation to Extended-Stay Accommodation Availability

 Rosie Thapa

-Press Release, Relocation and Global Mobility, Situ News, Situ White Paper, Travel News
+Press Release, Relocation and Global Mobility, Situ News, Situ White Papers, Travel News

 The serviced apartment model plays a significant role in Boston, Massachusetts.
 A city with numerous higher education institutions, it is renowned for its medical facilities and famous events such as the Boston Marathon and the Head of the Charles Regatta.
 Serviced apartments play a vital and expanding role in the city’s hospitality sector.